-For RSE, Amesbury uses the PSHE Association for Years 1 & 2, the Jigsaw programme for pupils in Year 3 to Year 6 and Cre8tivee Resources for Years 7 & 8.
+For RSE, Amesbury uses the Jigsaw programme for pupils in Reception to Year 8.

 RSE has been embedded within our PSHE education curriculum at Amesbury and will continue to fully comply with the statutory education.
 The RSE curriculum is planned and organized through adapting the age appropriate Jigsaw programme to suit the needs of our pupils.
 Please see below to see what RSE curriculum content is covered in each key stage and year group.